brainandforce/CliffordNumbers.jl/README.md

   * Determining the even subalgebra associated with some Clifford algebra.
   * Converting even multivectors of an algebra to multivectors in the even subalgebra.

-## Metric signatures
-  * A better API for metric signatures.
-The `QuadraticForm{P,Q,R}` type is limited in that the positive-squaring, negative-squaring, and zero-squaring basis blades are listed in that specific order.

 ## Mathematical operations

-  * The implementation of the reverse operation: should we overload `Base.reverse`, `Base.conj`, or do something else?
-What about other grade automorphisms?
   * Better numerical accuracy and stability for some operations.
 In particular, properly leveraging `sinpi`, `cospi`, `hypot`, and other methods with better numerical accuracy and stability internally.